imubit/amqp-fabric/README.md

 relying on multiple technologies and orchestration frameworks - it's a "one-stop shop" library for implementing a light-weight microservices topology.

-Each service in the ecosystem can publish it's own API and use API of another service.
+Each service in the ecosystem can publish its own API and use API of another service.
 A service can send an asynchronous stream of data that other services can subscribe to.
 Services can optionally send periodic "keep-alives" to allow tracking its uptime.